SublimeText/AsciiDoc/ReadMe.md

-AsciiDoc Package for Sublime Text 2
+AsciiDoc Package for Sublime Text
 ===================================

-INFO: Also works quite well with Sublime 3.
+**Currently looking for a maintainer!**

 This is an [AsciiDoc](http://www.methods.co.nz/asciidoc/) package for [Sublime Text 2 editor](http://www.sublimetext.com/).
 It adds syntax highlighting and snippets for AsciiDoc language to Sublime Text 2 editor.